Home

 My cookies are dry and hard – You probably over baked them.
 Check the recipe to make sure you used enough eggs and/or liquid and that you didn’t use too much flour.
 Check your oven to make sure it’s set on the right temperature.
 If you have to bake your cookies too long, they will dry out.

 Use the right cookie sheet.
 Over the years I've spent a lot of money on cookie pans only to find that the more expensive ones ARE NOT the best ones.
 You don't need those fancy "air-baked" kinds, and you don't have to spend a fortune on a cookie sheet to get a good one.
 In fact, the cookie sheets that I use you can usually get 2 for about $15.
-They are a commercial cookie sheet, they won't warp, are easy cleanup, they last for years and best of all your cookies will turn out great everytime.
-They also double as a jelly roll pan.
-These are the ones that I use:
+They are a commercial cookie sheet, they won't warp, are easy cleanup, they last for years and best of all your cookies will turn out great every time.

 Learning how to make cookies isn't rocket science, just keep these basic tips in mind when baking cookies and your cookies will be sure to be a hit!